hiroa-inami/text-wallpaper-generator-4k/README.md

 fonts_xxx.zip contains pre-selected fonts from Google Fonts. to use
 1. delete fonts folder
 2. extract fonts_xxx.zip
-3. make sure new 'fonts' folder is extracted in the same location as deleted fonts folder on step 1
+3. make sure the new 'fonts' folder is extracted in the same location as the deleted fonts folder in step 1
-default fonts is in fonts_English.zip
+4. If you want to restore the default fonts, it's in fonts_English.zip

 fonts_Japanese.zip result
 ![preview_japanese](./cargo/preview_japanese.png)